loopbackio/loopback.io/pages/en/lb4/Server.md

 any Server-specific bindings will remain local to the Server instance, and will avoid polluting its parent module scope.

-A server module can export its own Bindings as `namespace` and receive app level config from `coreBindings`:
+A Server module can export its own Bindings as `namespace` and receive app level config from `coreBindings`.
+Let's start with building a server that listen on some event:

 {% include code-caption.html content="myServer/src/keys.ts" %}
 ```js